Vietnam Country Guide & Expat Insurance

 The climate in Vietnam varies from north to south.
 Generally speaking, the weather is quite hot all year round.
 It is best to go visiting the beaches of Danang, Hoi An and Nha Trang between May and August.

 Vietnamese cuisine consists of rice or noodles and is generally considered very healthy.
-The most famous Vietnamese cuisine you might heard of is Pho: a fresh herb and vegetable noodle soup, usually with beef or pork.
+The most famous Vietnamese cuisine you might hear of is Pho: a fresh herb and vegetable noodle soup, usually with beef or pork.
 Another popular Vietnamese dish is Nem: spring rolls with eggs, mushrooms, pork and noodles, usually deep fried and served hot.
+For a quick lunch to go, you won’t want to miss trying a famous Ban Minh sandwich, usually available by food-cart.
 Vietnamese cuisine is characterized by the presence of shrimp paste and fish sauce.
 There are also many international restaurants available for expatriates.
-Many expats enjoy excellent street food in the bustling urban areas.
+Many expats enjoy excellent street food in bustling urban areas.

 Shopping in Vietnam

-From eggshell art, carvings, paintings and statues, to clothes, watches, belts, jewelries and silk products, shopping in Vietnam is a great experience for many visitors and expats.
+From eggshell art, carvings, paintings, and statues to clothes, watches, belts, jewellery and silk products, shopping in Vietnam is a great experience for many visitors and expats.
 There are many new shopping malls in Ho Chi Minh city.
 Markets in Ho Chi Minh are also highly recommended as they offer a true shopping experience that visitors won’t forget.
-One of the most largest market is Ben Thanh Market where expatriates can obtain arly morning’s fresh produce to late night’s night market.
-You can shop for local produce, apparels and souvenirs until midnight.
+One of the largest markets is Ben Thanh Market where expatriates can obtain early morning’s fresh produce to late night’s night market.
+You can shop for local produce, apparels, and souvenirs until midnight.

 Safety in Vietnam